Important Dates

 Dates:

-- T1: November 15th or in the exam Season, including questions that address all contents until Management of Asymmetric Keys (including).
+- T1: November TBD or in the Regular Season, including questions that address all contents until TBD.

-- T2: During the exam season, addressing all contents since Authentication Protocols and Methods (including).
+- T2: During the Regular Season, addressing all contents since TBD (including).

 -